Sean O'Malley (fighter): Ultimate Fighting Championship

-O'Malley faced Raulian Paiva on December 11, 2021 at UFC 269.
+O'Malley faced Raulian Paiva on December 11, 2021, at UFC 269.
 He won the fight via TKO in round one.
 The win also earned O'Malley his fourth Performance of the Night bonus award.

 O'Malley faced Pedro Munhoz on July 2, 2022, at UFC 276.
 Early in the second round, O'Malley accidentally poked Munhoz in the eye, rendering him unable to continue.
 The fight was declared a no contest.

-O'Malley faced Petr Yan on October 22, 2022 at UFC 280.
+O'Malley faced former UFC Bantamweight champion Petr Yan on October 22, 2022, at UFC 280.
 He won the bout via split decision.
 The result was seen as highly controversial, with many fans and fighters expressing their belief that Yan was the rightful winner.
 25 out of 26 media outlets scored the fight for Yan.
+As a result, the editors of Sherdog website gave this fight "2022 Robbery of the Year Award".
 The bout received the Fight of the Night bonus.

+UFC Bantamweight Champion

+O'Malley faced Aljamain Sterling for the UFC Bantamweight Championship on August 19, 2023 at UFC 292.
+He won the title by second-round technical knockout at the beginning of the round.
+This earned him another Performance of the Night bonus.

+For his first title defense, O'Malley faced Marlon Vera in a rematch on March 9, 2024, at UFC 299.
+He defended his title via unanimous decision.
+This earned him his sixth Performance of the Night bonus award.

+For his second title defense, O'Malley faced Merab Dvalishvili on September 14, 2024 in the main event at UFC 306.
+He lost the fight by unanimous decision.
+On September 16, O'Malley revealed on his podcast that he suffered from a torn labrum from before the fight and that he will undergo surgery.

+O'Malley faced Merab Dvalishvili in a rematch for the championship on June 7, 2025 at UFC 316.
+He lost the fight via a north-south choke submission at the end of the third round.

 Submission grappling

 Quintet: Ultra

 O'Malley competed at Quintet: Ultra as a member of Team UFC on December 12, 2019.
 He submitted Takanori Gomi with a guillotine choke in his opening round of the tournament but was subsequently submitted by Héctor Lombard with an ankle-lock.
 The team advanced to the next round and faced Team Strikeforce.
 In that round, he went to a draw with former Strikeforce champion Gilbert Melendez, being both eliminated of the round.
 Team UFC ended up winning the tournament.